Winter storm batters US power, snarling Christmas travel

 Blinding blizzards, freezing rain and frigid cold also knocked out power from Maine to Seattle, while a major electricity grid operator warned the 65 million people it serves across the eastern U.S. that rolling blackouts might be required.

 Pennsylvania-based PJM Interconnection said power plants are having difficulty operating in the frigid weather and has asked residents in 13 states to refrain from unnecessary use of electricity.
-The Tennessee Valley Authority, which provides electricity to 10 million people in Tennessee and parts of six surrounding states, directed local power companies on Saturday to implement planned interruptions to “ensure power system reliability.”
+The Tennessee Valley Authority, which provides electricity to 10 million people in Tennessee and parts of six surrounding states, directed local power companies to implement planned interruptions but ended the measure by Saturday afternoon.

-Chris Muenks said he and his cats woke up to a cold house in Greeneville, Tennessee on Saturday morning.
-The power came back on, he said, only to go out again at midmorning in a planned rolling blackout.
+Across the six New England states, more than 329,000 electric customers remained without power on Saturday morning, with Maine the hardest hit and some utilities warning it could be days before power is restored.
+PJM Interconnection, which covers all or parts of 13 states and and Washington, D.C., also warned rolling blackouts might be required.

-“I’m disappointed in my power grid.
-It feels like a kick in the gut,” Muenks said.
-“I understand storms and I understand wind, but I don’t understand ‘don’t have enough power.’”
+In North Carolina, 265,000 customers were without power Saturday afternoon, according to poweroutage.us.
+They included James Reynolds of Greensboro, who said his best friend and housemate, a 70-year-old with diabetes and severe arthritis, spent the morning bundled beside his kerosene heater.

-Across the six New England states, almost 400,000 electric customers remained without power on Saturday morning, with some utilities warning it could be days before power is restored.
-In North Carolina, nearly 370,000 customers were without power, according to poweroutage.us.
-PJM Interconnection — which covers all or parts of Delaware, Illinois, Indiana, Kentucky, Maryland, Michigan, New Jersey, North Carolina, Ohio, Pennsylvania, Tennessee, Virginia, West Virginia and Washington, D.C. — also warned rolling blackouts might be required.
+“The bedrooms and much of the house temperatures are hovering in the 50s,” Reynolds told The Associated Press.

-In the Buffalo suburb of Cheektowaga, two people died in their homes on Friday when emergency crews could not reach them in time to treat their medical emergencies, according to Erie County Executive Mark Poloncarz.
+In the Buffalo, New York suburb of Cheektowaga, two people died in their homes on Friday when emergency crews could not reach them in time to treat their medical emergencies, according to Erie County Executive Mark Poloncarz.

 “This may turn out to be the worst storm in our community’s history,” Poloncarz said Saturday morning.
 “There are still likely hundreds of people stuck in vehicles.”